mfish0005/contacts/README.md

 3. The database should be running now.
-Time to deploy the migrations.
-Run `dotnet ef database update`.
+Time to deploy the migrations. `cd` into the `Contacts.Api` folder and run `dotnet ef database update`.

 ## API

-1. Now that the db is working let's start the API.
-For now just run the API the old fashioned way with `dotnet run`.
+1. Now that the db is working let's start the API with `dotnet run`.